25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 10–18 years |

-You may think that since the Poodle has such long, pompous fur, the breed must shed constantly.
+You may think they shed frequently since the Poodle has such long fur.
 Well, like the Bichon Frise, the Poodle hardly sheds because of the texture of their hair, which is curly and long.

 Poodles require daily brushing to prevent their coat from matting.
-If brushing your dog daily doesn’t work for you, you can also keep your poodle’s fur trimmed short.
-To keep your dog’s fur trimmed short, you must trim it yourself or visit a professional groomer at least every 6 weeks.
+If brushing your dog daily doesn’t work, you can also keep their fur trimmed short.
+To keep your dog’s fur cut short, you must trim it yourself or visit a professional groomer at least every 6 weeks.

 3. Dachshund